About and using G

 - G has the potential of being highly addictive and daily/ regular use can lead to severe, physical withdrawal symptoms which require medical help.
 If you have been taking G regularly for long periods, you can become dependent

-- Don’t use for more than 2 days in a row to reduce the likelihood of developing a physical dependency to G and the risk of dangerous withdrawal
+- Don’t use for more than two days in a row to reduce the likelihood of developing a physical dependency to G and the risk of dangerous withdrawal

 - For users physically dependent on G, one of the biggest risks is the rapid onset of ‘withdrawal syndrome’, which can be potentially fatal.
 Within a few hours of their last dose, they start to develop cravings for more G and can become anxious, sweaty, agitated, and confused